Christian Urff 2025 (updated text to a version of 2011)

 Introduction

-Relationship between virtual and tangible tools
+Relationship between virtual and physical actions

 Restrictions and requirements